xwiki-contrib/application-interactive-maps/PROGRESS.md

 - [x] Code for SimpleMapSheet to correctly edit, create and display the map
 ## Day 1
 - [x] JavaScript jsx code for the Map Editor
-- [x] Code for creating a new map with map editor
+- [x] Code for creating a new map with Map Editor
 - [x] Interactive and preview-based creation of map with Map Editor
 - [x] Implementation of current location leaflet control (only works for secure connections)
 - [x] Implementation of location search leaflet control